BardicNoel/lorerim-arcaneum/docs/technical-spec.md

 - Enforce JSON fetch paths relative to `/public/data/`
 - Encode wishlist/filter state in URL hash (Base64)
 - Use TailwindCSS + optional ShadCN for UI components

+# Sidebar Navigation Specification

+## Overview

+The sidebar navigation provides access to all major sections of the Lorerim Arcaneum app.
+It is styled with the Skyrim theme and supports collapsible functionality.

+## Structure

+- **Header**: Logo, app title, subtitle, and collapse toggle
+- **Navigation Sections**: Grouped by category (e.g., Character Creation, Game Systems, Tools)
+- **Footer**: Version info and settings

+## Navigation Items

+- **No icons or emoji**: Navigation items are text-only.
+Do not use icons or emoji in the sidebar nav.
+- **Left-aligned, tab offset**: All navigation items are left-aligned and indented (tab offset) under their section headers.
+Do not center nav items.
+Follow the submenu alignment and indentation style of ShadCN sidebar-03 ([see example](https://ui.shadcn.com/blocks)).
+- **Section headers**: Use uppercase, small font, muted gold color.
+- **Active state**: Highlight the active item with a gold background and border.
+- **Hover state**: Use a subtle gold background on hover.

+## Collapsible Behavior

+- Sidebar can be collapsed to a narrow width, showing only the logo and collapse toggle.
+- When collapsed, navigation items are hidden.

+## Styling

+- **Theme**: Skyrim dark background, gold accents, and muted gold for section headers.
+- **Spacing**: Use padding and indentation to create a clear hierarchy.
+- **Borders**: Gold borders for separation and active states.

+## Implementation Note

+- The sidebar follows the submenu alignment and indentation pattern of ShadCN sidebar-03 for a modern, accessible navigation experience.